...Why can't I ever think of what to put for these things? (*Sigh*) Even online I'm a very uninteresting person.

 2. Don't use said! – This falls into the above category but I can't emphasize it enough.
 'Said is dead,' as my grade 6 teacher drilled into our pubescent and mediocre minds six years ago.
 Of course, you can use it a few times in a conversation, but not always.
 People like me notice these things and may eventually get miniature storm clouds overhead in vexation.
 Your characters have personality!
 Their situations have personality!
 Give it to them!

 3. Avoid clichés – 'Heard a pin drop.'
 'Bull in a china shop.'
 'Sharp as a tack.'
 'Can't judge a book by its cover.'
 Urrrg.
 Granted, I use the occasional cliché myself (“Hypocrite!” you scream), but I do my best to avoid them.
-Using fresh similes, metaphors, and rare proverbs gets people interested and intrigued.
+Using fresh similes, metaphors, and the like keeps people interested and intrigued.
 Wouldn't you agree?

 4. Grammar – For all that is good and green in this world, spell 'believe' right!
 Put commas where appropriate and don't forget where to add periods.
 If English isn't your first tongue, then you have an excuse because this language is so weird.
 Still, you can get a beta reader (I would beta, but I don't meet the requirements yet), which is beneficial to you, is it not?
 Find a beta who knows what s/he's doing and you may just be discovering that where to put those semicolons the easiest thing in the world (oh look, I just used a cliché xp).